sbamniya/razorpayx-nodejs-sdk/Readme.md

 # RazorpayX NodeJS SDK

-Note: This is not a official sdk.
+Note: This is not an official sdk.

 Read documentation here: https://razorpay.com/docs/razorpayx/api/

-## Prequisite

-This project uses env variables to read the RazorPayX Key and secret, so you need to have a package like [dotenv](https://www.npmjs.com/package/dotenv) or [dotenv-flow](https://www.npmjs.com/package/dotenv-flow) to make the `.env` file readable.
-Also, it is developed using `ECMASCript2015`, so it won't work with older versions of NodeJS.

 ## Installation